-The Toolbox library does not provide cryptographic support or additional security functionality as it provides only the following basic long integer arithmetic and modular functions in software, supported by the cryptographic coprocessor: Addition, subtraction, division, multiplication, comparison, reduction, modular addition, modular subtraction, modular multiplication, modular exponentiation.
+The Toolbox library does not provide cryptographic support or additional security functionality as it provides only the following basic long integer arithmetic and modular functions in software, supported by the cryptographic coprocessor: Addition, subtraction, division, multiplication, comparison, reduction, modular addition, modular subtraction, modular multiplication, modular inversion and modular exponentiation.
 No security relevant policy, mechanism or function is supported.
 The Toolbox library is deemed for software developers as support for simplified implementation of long integer and modular arithmetic operations.
+The Toolbox library is not part of the TOE Security Functionality (TSF) of this TOE and does not provide any security functional requirement.